mariamgui/MLPractice/README.md

 Before we start:
 Language used: python 3
-Installations needed using the terminal:
+Installations needed:
+What:
+- sklearn
+- quandl : marketplace for financial economic data provided in a python friendly format
+	example: wiki stock data used in our example
+- pandas

+Where: Terminal
 - pip install sklearn
 - pip install quandl
 - pip install pandas